tomer1812/tomer1812.github.io/_projects-vcf/projects-vcf.md

 ## Key Contributions
 - The proposed system has been employed by healthcare providers to support clinical osteoporosis management.
-- State of the art results in VCF classification.
+- State of the art performance in VCF classification.
 - Evaluation of different architectures and representations.